 After researching keywords, SERPs, and competitors, the next step is putting ideas to work.
 Depending on what direction you wish to take with your strategy, you may want to start by mapping out topics that you plan to cover over an extended period.

-In more formal contexts of crafting an SEO content strategy, such as an agency or client relationship, this will involve developing a more traditional content calendar.
+In more formal contexts of crafting an SEO content strategy, such as an agency or client relationship, this will involve developing a more traditional content calendar or SEO roadmap, depending on what’s involved.

 This calendar is a schedule that outlines when certain pieces of content are to be developed and published.
 Here we’ll consider search trends, seasonality, and other variables that determine an ideal publishing date.